Part-TimeWizard/Zork-ish/README.md

 magic sword.” (don't worry, there are no scary monsters in this game... or are there?)
 The computer will be able to interpret these phrases into actions and act accordingly.

 To ensure that you are understood, always start your sentences with a verb, and always refer to an object.
-When referring to movement, always use the cardinal directions (north, south, east, and west)

 Zork-ish assumes that everything in a room can be reached without having to move around a room.
 As such, specifying to the computer to move somewhere is only for moving between rooms.
-To move, simply specify which cardinal direction you want to go (think of it almost like a coordinate grid).
+To move, simply specify which direction you want to go.
+When referring to movement, always use the cardinal directions (north, south, east, and west).
+Think of it almost like a coordinate grid.
+You also move by just typing the direction or the first letter of the direction, such as “north” or “n” to go north.

 By typing “i” or “inv”, you can view your inventory.
-You also move by just typing the direction or the first letter of the direction, such as “north” or “n” to go north.

 # Commands to get you started: